agsb/toki-pona-pi/README.md

 More analysis is necessary to contextual use ala and seme.
 (In progress)

+### files

+Complete:

+        out.1s.csv, all words sorted by frequency

+        out.2s.csv, all bigram words sorted by frequency

+        out.3s.csv, all trigram  words sorted by frequency

+No particles:

+        out.np.1s.csv, all words sorted by frequency

+        out.np.2s.csv, all bigram words sorted by frequency

+        out.3np.s.csv, all trigram  words sorted by frequency

 ## Be binary ?

 The 124 glyphs of Toki Pona, plus null, space, new line and full stop, could be represented by a byte.